Top universities in Ireland 2021 | Top Universities

 National University of Ireland, Galway

-The National University of Ireland in Galway was founded in 1845.
-Since then it has grown massively in both size and reputation, now having a student population of more than 18,000.
-NUIG offers an extensive list of undergraduate and postgraduate courses, as well as part-time degrees, flexible learning and online learning options.
+The University of Galway was founded in 1845.
+Since then, it has grown massively in both size and reputation, now having a student population of over 18,000.
+The University of Galway offers an extensive list of both undergraduate and postgraduate courses, as well as part-time degrees, flexible learning and online learning options.
+It also places a focus on the employability of its graduates with 96 percent working or in further education six months after graduating.

 2. University College Dublin (UCD)